centreon/centreon-engine/doc/user/configuration/basics/object_definitions.rst

 stalking_options             This directive determines which service states "stalking" is enabled for.
 Valid options are a combination of one or more
                              of the following: o = stalk on OK states, w = stalk on WARNING states, u = stalk on UNKNOWN states, and c = stalk on
                              CRITICAL states.
-More information on state stalking can be found :ref:`here <state_stalking>`.
+More information on state stalking can be found :ref:`here <state_stalking>`. timezone                     Time zone of this service.
+All times applied to this service (time periods, downtimes, ...) will be affected by this option.
 ============================ =========================================================================================================================

 .. _obj_def_servicegroup: